proofrock/caddy_smallshield/README.md

 ...
 ```

 and filter away requests coming from those IPs.

+> In the examples we use [firehol_level1 on github](https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/firehol_level1.netset), please do not abuse their bandwidth.

 Also, it allows to specify a comma-separated list of IPs to consider as reputable, despite the blacklist.